Russians take Olympic gold in women’s cross-country relay

-ZHANGJIAKOU, China (AP) — The Russian team started strong and finished strong Saturday in the women’s four-person relay, winning another Olympic gold medal in cross-country skiing.
+ZHANGJIAKOU, China (AP) — The Russian team took the lead at the start of the women’s four-person relay and held on at the end to win another Olympic gold medal in cross-country skiing on Saturday.

 Yulia Stupak broke away early with nine women chasing.
 On the next leg, Natalia Nepryaeva was chased down by Katharina Hennig of Germany.